gycm134/gMLC/README.md

 - *save_runs/* contains the savings.

-This contains a modified version of xML (https://github.com/gycm134/xMLC) which is an implementation of MLC based on linear genetic programming.
+This contains a modified version of xMLC (https://github.com/gycm134/xMLC) which is an implementation of MLC based on linear genetic programming.
 This work is also inspired by OpenMLC-MATLAB-2 (https://github.com/tduriez/OpenMLC-Matlab-2) by T. Duriez, an implementation of MLC based on tree-based genetic programming.